zarak/ml-roadmap/README.md

 # ml-roadmap
-Organized collection of resources for self-studying machine learning.
+Collection of resources for self-studying machine learning.

 ## Mathematics
 1. Multivariable Calculus and Linear Algebra